Research degrees in Divinity

 The School's main research degree is the Doctor of Philosophy (PhD), a three- or four-year degree focused on the completion of a PhD thesis of no more than 80,000 words.

 The School also offers a two-year Master's degree (MPhil), and a one-year research Master's degree (MSt (Res)).
-The MPhil comprises the taught components of an MLitt in its first year, and a dissertation of about 40,000 words in the second.
+The MPhil typically comprises the taught components of an MLitt in its first year, and a dissertation of about 40,000 words in the second.
 Find out more about the MPhil on its degree page.
 The MSt (Res) is a full-time research project to write a dissertation of up to 30,000 words.
 It is an excellent opportunity to spend a shorter time in a research environment either for a standalone degree or as preparation for a PhD.

 The School welcomes applications for the PhD from qualified candidates from around the world in a wide range of theological and biblical disciplines.